mvz/gir_ffi/README.md

 ## Requirements

-GirFFI should work on MRI 1.8 and 1.9, and JRuby in both 1.8 and 1.9 modes.
-It does not work on Rubinius yet.
+GirFFI should work on MRI 1.8, 1.9 and 2.0, JRuby in both 1.8 and 1.9
+modes, and on Rubinius in both 1.8 and 1.9 modes.

 You will also need gobject-introspection installed with some introspection data.